 Biography

-Ryan Davies, M.D., is an Associate Professor in the UT Southwestern Department of Cardiovascular and Thoracic Surgery and the Surgical Director for Heart Transplantation and Mechanical Circulatory Support at Children's Health.
+Ryan Davies, M.D., is a Professor in the UT Southwestern Department of Cardiovascular and Thoracic Surgery and the Surgical Director for Heart Transplantation and Mechanical Circulatory Support at Children's Health.

 After earning his medical degree at Yale University School of Medicine, Dr. Davies completed residencies in general and cardiothoracic surgery at NewYork-Presbyerian Hospital and Columbia University Medical Center and a fellowship in pediatric cardiac surgery at Stanford University/Lucille Packard Children’s Hospital.
 Prior to joining the UT Southwestern faculty, he served as a pediatric cardiothoracic surgeon at and Director of Mechanical Circulatory Support and Cardiac ECLS at Nemours Cardiac Center/A.I. duPont Hospital for Children and as a faculty member at Thomas Jefferson University